Multiple Value Assignment¶

 No changes are required to the Dylan BNF as described in the DRM.
 LEAF := EXPRESSION

-is already valid and ( EXPRESSION )
+is already valid and ( EXPRESSION ) syntax is a valid LEAF production.

 Rationale¶